| |

 1. In a mixing bowl, combine the peanut butter and semi-sweet chocolate.
 Microwave in 30-second intervals, stirring after each, until the mixture is smooth and creamy.

 2. Add the shredded wheat cereal to the melted chocolate mixture.
-Gently fold until every piece is thoroughly coated in chocolatey goodness.
+Gently fold until every piece is thoroughly coated.

 4. Place the cupcake pan in the freezer for about 15 minutes, allowing the nests to firm up.